fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_identitybasedroute.html.markdown

 * `name` - (Required) Name.
 * `comments` - Comments.
 * `rule` - Rule.
+The structure of `rule` block is documented below.

 The `rule` block supports:

 * `id` - Rule ID.
 * `gateway` - IPv4 address of the gateway (Format: xxx.xxx.xxx.xxx , Default: 0.0.0.0).
 * `device` - Outgoing interface for the rule.
 * `groups` - Select one or more group(s) from available groups that are allowed to use this route.
 Separate group names with a space.
+The structure of `groups` block is documented below.

 The `groups` block supports: